Maxxus220/musescore-scraper/README.md

 Summary
 --------
 A program that querys musescore pages pulling all sheet music on the page as svgs or pngs then converts the images to pdfs and merges them.
-The program uses selenium to avoid anti-scraping measures on the page.
+The program uses selenium to scrape the page.

 Requirements
 -------------